pontem-network/LumioVibe/LUMIOVIBE_SETUP.md

 LumioVibe is a specialized AI agent that creates complete Move smart contract applications on Lumio Network:
 - ✅ Move contract compiled and deployed to testnet
-- ✅ TypeScript client library with tests
-- ✅ React frontend with wallet integration
+- ✅ React frontend with Pontem Wallet integration
 - ✅ Everything running and ready to use

 ## System Architecture